Paul Samuelson: Economics

-Samuelson is also author (and since 1985 co-author) of an influential principles textbook, Economics, first published in 1948 (19th ed. as of 2010; multiple reprints).
-The book sold more than 300,000 copies of each edition from 1961 through 1976 and was translated in the forty-one languages.
-As of 2018, it has sold over four million copies.
+Samuelson is also author (and from 1985 co-author) of an influential principles textbook, Economics, first published in 1948 (19th ed. as of 2010; multiple reprints).
+The book sold more than 300,000 copies of each edition from 1961 through 1976 and was translated into forty-one languages.
+As of 2018, it had sold over four million copies.
 William Nordhaus joined as co-author on the 12th edition (1985).
 Sometime before 1988, it had become the best-selling economics textbook of all time.

 Samuelson was once quoted as saying, "Let those who will write the nation's laws if I can write its textbooks."
 Written in the shadow of the Great Depression and the Second World War, it helped to popularize the insights of John Maynard Keynes.
 A main focus was how to avoid, or at least mitigate, the recurring slumps in economic activity.

 Samuelson wrote: "It is not too much to say that the widespread creation of dictatorships and the resulting World War II stemmed in no small measure from the world's failure to meet this basic economic problem [the Great Depression] adequately."
 This reflected the concern of Keynes himself with the economic causes of war and the importance of economic policy in promoting peace.

 Samuelson's book was the second to introduce Keynesian economics to a wide audience, and was by far the most successful.
 Canadian economist Lorie Tarshis, who had been a student attending Keynes's lectures at Harvard in the 1930s, published in 1947 an introductory textbook that incorporated his lecture notes, titled Elements of Economics.